infinum/frontend-handbook/React/Chakra UI.md

 ```

 In the example above the `a` element will be rendered as a `Button` component.
-The `as` prop can be also be another React component:
+The `as` prop can also be another React component:

 ```tsx
 <Button as={Link} someLinkProp={value}>